Richard Morris (diplomat): Death

 Morris was reported missing on 6 May 2020 after leaving his house in Bentley, Hampshire, for a run and not returning home.
 That day, an appeal for information was issued by Hampshire Constabulary.

-Police dogs and drones deploted were used to search Alice Holt Forest, where Morris was known to enjoy running.
+Police dogs and drones were deployed and used to search Alice Holt Forest, where Morris was known to enjoy running.
 CCTV footage was examined and door-to-door inquiries were carried out.
 The search was scaled back on 3 June after more than 9 km2 had been searched.
 Chief Inspector Alex Reading said that he wanted to "reassure the community that there is no evidence of foul play".

-On 31 August, a body was found in Alice Holt Forest by a member of the public, and was identified as Morris's by Hampshire Constabulary on 16 September.
+On 31 August, a body was found in Alice Holt Forest by a member of the public, and was identified as that of Morris by Hampshire Constabulary on 16 September.
 His cause of death was undetermined after an initial autopsy.
 An inquest heard that Morris had been "extremely stressed" while working on the case of Harry Dunn and as a member of a government task force addressing the COVID-19 pandemic in the United Kingdom.
 His wife stated that he had been working 15-hour days and on weekends, and suffered from frequent night sweats.

 An inquiry into his death found he had died of suicide.